manweile/BTFM/Sketch1/README.md

 4. Your device is now ready to make a connection.
 Rather than connect over Bluetooth, the connection will be made over the serial UART.
 5. Open a TeraTerm terminal window on the port (COM 9) your RN-52 has been assigned (115200 Baud, 8,N,1).
 6. With the terminal open and connected to the RN-52, flip the CMD Mode switch to the ON position (GPIO9 shorted to GND).
 You should now see CMD appear in your terminal.
-screenshot 1 here
 7. Turn on echo by typing + and hitting return.
-Screenshot 2 here
 8. Enable AVRCP.
 By default, the RN-52 does not have the AVRCP enabled.
 This is part of the extended features.
 When you type D to see the basic settings, you'll notice a line that says ExtFeatures=XX, where XX is some hex value.
-screenshot 3 & 4 here
 9. Notice that bit 0 is the bit we need to enable to activate the AVRCP button functionality.
 Send the command S%,07(/r) to enable this bit while leaving the other two bits enabled.
-screenshot 5 here
-10. Then follow it up with a reboot -- R,1(/r), wait until you see reboot,
+10. Then follow it up with a reboot -- R,1(/r), wait until you see reboot, then flip the CMD Mode switch back to Off.
-Screenshot 6 here
-then flip the CMD Mode switch back to Off.
 Hold down the power reset button for approx 1 second.
 You should now have AVRCP enabled.
 Flip the CMD Mode switch back to on (and turn echo on as well).
-Screenshot 7 here
 11. Type D to double check the settings.
-Screenshot 8 & 9 here
 12. To exit command mode, simply flip the switch back to the OFF position.
 You will see END appear in the window.
-Screenshot 10 here
 13. Close TeraTerm.

 #### RN-52 Status LED Functions